The Society Wheel

 what can be considered as the physical infrastructure, i.e. networks in the form of roads, electricity grids,

-telecommunications networks, etc., on or through which physical objects or information flow to different parts of
+telecommunications networks, etc., on or through which physical objects or information flow between different parts of

 society.
 Because of this central role the sector has been positioned in the middle of the image displayed on the home page.